Marebito (film): Critical analysis

 At different points in the film, different explanations are given for what is happening to Masuoka.
 Early conversations in the film seem to suggest that the tunnels and F herself may be a physical manifestation of human ideas.
-The film repeatedly references dangerous creatures called the Dero who live underground, named after the "detrimental robots" in Richard Sharpe Shaver's A Warning to Future Man.
+The film repeatedly references dangerous creatures called the dero who live underground, named after the "detrimental robots" in Richard Sharpe Shaver's A Warning to Future Man.
 At a later point in the film, it is suggested that Masuoka is insane and delusional, perhaps because he has stopped taking Prozac, and that his delusions have led him to kill innocent people and treat his daughter like an animal.
 The end of the film offers no concrete explanation.

 In their book Lurker in the Lobby: A Guide to the Cinema of H. P. Lovecraft, Andrew Migliore and John Strysik write: "Marebito is a very good film that wears its influences proudly, without suffocating in their embrace.
 It's neither an adaptation nor an homage, but it swells with inspiration from Lovecraft's work.
 It's unconventional, free from cliché, and redolent with sinister insinuations that never become clear.
 You know them only by their shadows."

 Production

 The film was made on digital video between the shooting of Ju-on: The Grudge and The Grudge.
+Shooting largely occurred on location in the Shinjuku Ward of Tokyo, primarily in the area around Shinjuku Station.